firestix181/Hello-World/README.md

 # Hello-World
 Gettin On the GitHub bangin out a tutorial.
-WEll about me just venturing back into programinng been gone since the pascal days.
+Well about me... just venturing back into programinng been gone since the pascal days.